gwu-bootcamp-group-AUG2017/TRAVERSE/README.md

 Display places visted by userid using MongoDB and mongoose model for database schema for a user

-Display Resturants Hotels and Night Clubs for a location and price range - all data can be saved to Mongodb
+Save a place detail data to mongoDB

 OpenWeatherMap API to retrieve 6 day weather forecast for a location

 Uses Google GeoCoder API to translate city/state into long/lat coordinates for OpenWeatherMap API call

-Google Places API to retrieve loaction data for Resturants Hotels and Night Clubs within a price range
+Google Places API to retrieve location data for Resturants Hotels and Night Clubs within a price range

 axios package to do API and database calls